iRevive/http4s-tagless-example/README.md

 # Http Service: Developer's Guide

 This document is both a development guideline and current state of things description.
 It evolves together with the project and is constantly a subject for changes.
+Adjusted.

 **Table of contents:**
 - [Project overview](#project-overview)